Equal Rights Amendment clears Senate panel; Future of the proposal is unclear

 The amendment says, "Equality of rights under the law shall not be denied or abridged by the United States or any state on account of sex."

+Cross also said enactment of the ERA could subject women to being drafted into the military.

+Morrell said the U.S. Constitution does not allow Congress to set deadlines for the approval of amendments.

 Voting "yes" on the proposal were Sens.
-Karen Carter Peterson, D-New Orleans; Wesley Bishop, D-New Orleans; Troy Carter, D-New Orleans and JP Morrell, D-New Orleans.
+Karen Carter Peterson, Wesley Bishop, Troy Carter and Morrell, all New Orleans Democrats.

 Voting against the measure were Sens.
 Jack Donahue, R-Mandeville; Jim Fannin, R-Jonesboro and Mike Walsworth, R-West Monroe.